Using Another Mac as a Display

 - Secondary Mac - the extended display (the receiving device)

-- Luna Display: You will need the Luna Display hardware, and the latest versions of the Luna Display apps for both the Primary and Secondary Mac, which are free and available for download on our App Downloads page.
+- Luna Display and the Luna Display apps for both the Primary and Secondary Mac

-- Make sure both Macs are securely connected to the same reliable network.
+- make sure both Macs are connected to the same network

 Using Wi-Fi Manual Connect